theopenlane/core/config/README.md

 2. Run the generator or let CI/CD handle it automatically

-3. The field will appear in:
+3. The field will be omitted from generated `helm-values.yaml` and must be provided via your secret management workflow.
-   - `externalSecrets.secrets` in `helm-values.yaml`
-   - The dynamic ExternalSecret template used by the Helm chart

-### Modifying Secret Configuration

-Edit the `externalSecrets.secrets` section in your Helm values to:
-- Enable/disable individual secrets
-- Change environment variable names
-- Modify GCP Secret Manager keys
-- Adjust secret properties

-This system provides a complete, automated bridge between Go configuration structures and Kubernetes secret management, ensuring secure and maintainable deployments.

 ## Local Development Configuration